jsaikrishna/Passwd-as-a-Service/README.md

    - shell

-* Getting the user infomration based on the exact match of the shell parameter path.
+* Getting the user information based on the exact match of the shell parameter path.
 ```
 http://localhost:8080/users/query?shell=%2Fusr%2Fbin%2Ffalse